Bookkeeper Naples SC Cost in Accounting

 Is That All My Income?

 When someone pays you that is income.
 Income is usually related to production levels, but is not tied to it directly.
 You may produce more or less than you sell.
 For instance, if you have 100 widgets in the warehouse when you receive an order for 150, you only have to produce 50 additional widgets.
 If you make widgets for skis, you may make 20 widget every month during the summer even though you don’t sell any, just so you have enough in the warehouse when winter arrives.
-So income is when you actually get paid, not when you make the product you are going to sell expresses Bookkeeper Naples FL.
+So income is when you actually get paid, not when you make the product you are going to sell expresses Bookkeeper Naples SC.
 Total income is just the total of all your payments received during the year.
 Any sales beyond the break-even point are profit.
 In the final example above (fixed cost $500, variable cost $15 each, income $25 each) your break-even point is 50 units.
 If you produce 50 units and sell 50 units you will break even.
 Your costs will equal your income.
 You will have a profit of $0.
 If you sell less than 50, you will have a loss.
 If you sell more than 50 you will have a profit.
 For example, if you sell 70 units your fixed costs are $500 and your variable costs are $1050 ($15 * 70), so your total costs are $1,550.
 Your income is $1,750 ($25 * 70) and your profit is $200 ($1,750 – $1,550).

 Leave a Reply